Last Updated on September 13, 2020 by queenie mak

 Changi Airport is at the end of the east-west (green) line.
 Take the MRT to Changi Airport Station (CG2) and follow the signs to the Jewel.

-If you are travelling solo in Singapore and trying my Singapore itinerary, let me know what you like about the 2-day plan.
-Or anything that can be improved.
+If you are travelling solo in Singapore and trying my 2 days itinerary in Singapore, let me know what you like about the 2-day plan or if there is anything that can be improved.
 Leave your comments below.